FIFA says St Petersburg pitch damaged but being prepped for Confed Cup final

-ST PETERSBURG, Russia FIFA on Monday said the re-laid pitch at the St Petersburg stadium had sustained damage but was being treated before it hosts the final of the Confederations on Sunday.
+ST PETERSBURG, Russia (Reuters) - FIFA on Monday said the re-laid pitch at the St Petersburg stadium had sustained damage but was being treated before it hosts the final of the Confederations on Sunday.

 The 68,000-seat stadium, the home of Russian football powerhouse Zenit, will be a flagship venue at the 2018 World Cup.
 But the pitch had to be hastily re-laid after it was cut up during the inaugural match there in April.